Faezehabibi/SINDy/museum/sindy.md

 <!--
 Dictionary learning combined with LASSO (L1-norm) promotes the sparsity of the coefficient matrix which allows only governing terms in the dictionary stay non-zero.
-SINDy imposes parsimony constraints over symbolic regression (i.e., genetic programming) to describe a dynamical system's behavior by as few terms as possible.
-In order to select a sparse set of the given features, it adds the LASSO regularizarion (i.e., L1 norm) to the regression problem and solves the sparse regression

 The solve linear regression by lasso that is the L1-norm regularized least squares to penalize L1-norm of weights (coefficients). lasso solution is the sparse model with coefficients corresponding to the relevant features in the library that predicts the motion of the system.